Mohamed24Awwad/Pig-Game-JS/README.md

 Sample Roll The Dice Game use all Fundimental JavaScript also the DOM Manipulation part.

-# Game Mecanizm / Rules
+# Game Mechanism / Rules

 -The Game has 2 players ,playing in rounds
 -In each turn,a player rolls a dice as many times as he wishes,Each result get added to his ROUND score.